documentation

 Environment variables

-• ANTHROPIC_API_KEY — override the API key for this agent
+• The tool’s API-key var — override the key for this agent

 • Custom project-specific vars (e.g., DATABASE_URL, AWS_PROFILE)